Rsantct/pe.audio.sys/pe.audio.sys/doc/80_CamillaDSP.md

 The compressor is designed to facilitate the intelligibility of movies with difficult to hear  dialogues at low listening levels.

+See below for fine-tuning according to the CPU

 ## Install

 You'll need to prepare 2 packages: